svpino/ml.school/README.md

 ## Getting Started

-The simplest way to get started is to open the project in IDX using the button below.
-Project IDX will create and configure a development environment you can access from your browser:
+The simplest way to start is to open the project using Google's Project IDX by clicking the button below.
+Project IDX will create and configure a development environment you can access directly from your browser:

 <a href="https://idx.google.com/new?template=https%3A%2F%2Fgithub.com%2Fsvpino%2Fml.school%2Ftree%2Fmetaflow">
   <img